sclorg/s2i-perl-container/5.20/README.md

             `cpanfile` file, in which the user specifies the modules and their versions.
             An example of a [cpanfile](https://github.com/openshift/sti-perl/blob/master/5.20/test/sample-test-app/cpanfile) is available within our test application.

-            All files with cgi and pl extension are handled by mod_perl.
-If exactly one file with psgi extension exists in the top-level directory, the mod_perl will be autoconfigured to execute the PSGI application for any request URI path with Plack's mod_perl adaptor.
+            All files with `.cgi` and `.pl` extension are handled by mod_perl.
+            If exactly one file with `.psgi` extension exists in the top-level directory, the mod_perl will be autoconfigured to execute the PSGI application for any request URI path with Plack's mod_perl adaptor.